 Gradually add the powdered sugar 1/2 cup at a time until the icing reaches your desired sweetness and consistency.
 You might need more or less than 2 cups of powdered sugar.

 Beat until smooth.
-If you prefer a thinner icing that can be drizzled, add more milk 1 tablespoon at a time.
+If you prefer a thinner icing that can be drizzled, add more milk 1 Tbsp. at a time.

 Spread or drizzle the icing on the bunny cinnamon rolls.
 Store leftovers in an airtight container in the refrigerator.
 To reheat, warm the rolls in the microwave.